Climate of North Carolina

+For most areas of North Carolina, the temperatures in July during the daytime are approximately 90 F. In January, the average daytime temperatures can widely vary across the state, ranging from approximately 40 °F (4 °C) in the higher elevations of the Appalachians, near 50 °F (10 °C) in the Piedmont region, to around 60 °F (16 °C) along the southeastern coastal areas of the state.

 Precipitation

-There is an average of forty-five inches of rain a year (fifty inches in mountainous regions).
+There is an average of 45 inches of rain a year (50 inches in the mountainous regions).
 July storms account for much of this precipitation.
-As much as 15% of the rainfall during the warm season in the Carolinas can be attributed to tropical cyclones.
-Mountains usually see some snow in the fall and winter.
+As much as 15 percent of the rainfall during the warm season in North Carolina can be attributed to tropical cyclones.
+The western mountains usually see snowfall between November and March.
 Moist winds from the southwest drop an average of 80 in of precipitation on the western side of the mountains, while the northeast-facing slopes average less than half that amount.